MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ## System Center DPM 2016 Release Notes

+The following sections summarize the release notes for DPM 2016 and include the applicable known issues and workarounds.

 ### Silent Installation of System Center DPM with SQL Server 2008

 **Description**: DPM 2016 RTM won't silently install on SQL Server 2008.